darelab2014/Dinopore/README.md

 **NOTE 3**: User should make sure number of epochs is at least 500 epochs for model 1 and model 2, and at least 900 epochs for model 3

 **NOTE 4**: Scripts for training uses GPU.
-If users wish to use CPU for training, please remove the following lines of code from the respective scripts:
+If users wish to use CPU for training, please remove the following lines of code from the respective scripts: s6a.Training_classification_model_3class.R (lines 58-59), s6b.Training_classification_model_2class.R (lines 58-59), s6c.Training_regression_model.R (lines 74-75).

-	s6a.Training_classification_model_3class.R - 58, 59
-	s6b.Training_classification_model_2class.R - 58, 59
-	s6c.Training_regression_model.R - 74, 75
+**NOTE 5**: Training scripts should be run in the directory containing the input file (usually matrix_CNN)

 #### (5) Transform 1D into 2D data + Label data (class 0, 1 and 2 for unmodified, Inosine and SNP AG) + Split into training and validation/testing data set
 	Script(s):